FDA Takes Too Long To Recall Tainted Food, Federal Investigators Say

 "I take these obligations very seriously.
 Making sure the FDA has effective recall practices in place, and that we take immediate action to address unsafe foods, are high priorities of mine.
 Our recall authorities – and how we deploy them – are a cornerstone of our vital, consumer protection mission."

 The FDA has jurisdiction over most of the U.S. food supply.
-Meat and poultry is handled by the Department of Agriculture.
+Meat and poultry are handled by the Department of Agriculture.

 NPR's Allison Aubrey reported in September on another report critical of the FDA: